contains a sort running log about the construction of a MRF150 based

 associated control circuits to select the filters, attenuator etc.

-I decided to go for "push to select" approach rather than rotary
+I decided to go for "push to select" approach rather than

 controls.
 Rotary controls and toggle switches could have been